sdetmharinavi/hnvtx/scripts/output.md

   //  Use ref to track if action is in progress const isProcessingRef = useRef(false);

-  //  Remove authState and isLocalLoading from dependencies
-  // Only depend on the stable signInWithGoogle function const handleGoogleSignIn = useCallback(async () => {
+  const handleGoogleSignIn = useCallback(async () => {
     debug("handleGoogleSignIn called");